TomSharmanWeb/Filter-Bubbles/The critical coder.md

 #The Critical Coder

 0.	**The Critical Coder** considers coding to be the most transformative language of our time, shaping the way we *move*, *communicate* and *think*.

 1.	**The Critical Coder** considers any software depended upon to be both a challenge and a risk.
 The greater the *dependence* on a software the greater the need to *study* and *expose* its inner workings, regardless of ownership or legal provision.

 2.	**The Critical Coder** raises *awareness* that with each technological advance our techno-political *literacy* is *challenged*.
 Promoting the idea that all *information* should be open and *free* is paramount to the critical Coder.

 3. **The Critical Coder** considers the space between users and software.
-Through rapid *testing* and *adaptation* the Critical Coder serves to *expose inefficiency, wastefulness* and *exploitation*.
-4.	**The Critical Coder** *reflects* upon the *cultural* significance of the web, as well as art, philosophy and psychology when developing software. *Snippets, workarounds* and *frameworks* from these disciplines will be *adopted* and repurposed.
+Through continuous rapid *testing* and *deployment* the Critical Coder serves to *expose inefficiency, wastefulness* and *exploitation*.

+4.	**The Critical Coder** *reflects* upon the *cultural* significance of the web, as well as art, philosophy and psychology when developing software. *Snippets, workarounds* and *frameworks* from these disciplines should be *adopted* and repurposed.

 5.	**The Critical Coder** knows that code *affects* social and psychological *realms* proportional to that a *user's* *dependency* upon an application.
 By understanding this, the Critical Coder seeks to *reconstruct ux-constraints* and social interaction through means of *digital excavation*.